0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/verification-api-guide.md

 This involves a verification based on the public inputs of the circuits used to generate the proof.
 These must match the rules requested by the Verifier inside the Auth Request.
 For example, the query and the credential schema used by the user to generate the proof must match the Auth Request:

-  - The message signed by the user is the same must match the one passed to the user inside the auth request.
+  - The message signed by the user must match the one passed to the user inside the auth request.
   - The rules such as the `query` or the credential `schema` used to generate the proof must match the ones included inside the auth request.

 This "off-circuit" verification is important because a user can potentially modify the query and present a valid proof.
 A user born after 2000-12-31 shouldn't pass the check.
 But if they generate a proof using a query input `"$lt": 20010101`, the Verifier would see it as a valid proof.
 By doing verification of the public inputs of the circuit, the Verifier is able to detect malicious actors.